-EdTech helps students with special needs.
-Between common devices accessibility features and purpose-built software and hardware, education is now more inclusive than ever.
-Whether a student’s challenge is related to learning, mobility, or sensory processing, the right application of EdTech breaks down barriers in truly astounding ways.
+EdTech is a great asset to help accommodate students with special needs.
+Between common devices with accessibility features and purpose-built software, education is becoming more inclusive than ever.
+Because of advanced technology and awareness students with specialized needs can be given the best education for them.
+With the right application of EdTech, you can truly break down barriers in truly astounding ways.

 School can be tough for any child.
-For students with special needs in the classroom, the challenges are amplified.
-Separating from family.
-Interacting with teachers.
-Making friends.
-Being asked to learn new information every day.
-These school-day struggles can be massive for students with special needs.
-EdTech helps make a massive difference in their success.
+For students with special needs in the classroom, the challenges can be amplified.
+The common school-day struggles like social interactions, workload, and unknown faces can be massive for students with special needs.
+EdTech helps in that it can create accommodations and modifications for a wide range of students.

 Teaching is a demanding profession.
-Teaching special needs multiplies the job’s challenges in many ways.
-Barriers to educating students with special needs include:
+Teaching students with certain needs can quickly multiplies the job’s challenges if teachers are not given the proper support.
+Some difficulties teacher may have to navigate when teaching students with special needs include:

 - Negative opinions and stereotypes